UlanKurmanbekov/event-loop-from-scratch/README.md

 # Event Loop From Scratch

-A minimalist implementation of an async event loop in Python using generators and `select()`.
-This project demonstrates the core concepts behind async I/O frameworks like `asyncio`
+A minimalist implementation of an async event loop in Python using generators and selectors.
+This project demonstrates the core concepts behind async I/O frameworks like `asyncio`.

 ## Purpose

 This is an **educational project** designed to illustrate:
 - How event loops work at a fundamental level
 - Cooperative multitasking with Python generators
-- I/O multiplexing with `select()` to avoid blocking
+- I/O multiplexing with selectors to avoid blocking
 - The basic architecture behind async frameworks

 **Note:** This is NOT production-ready code.
 Use `asyncio` or similar libraries for real applications